mifay/Max32_CodeBase/README.md

 LSM330 accelerometer code
 -------------------------

-The LSM330 accelerometer output value is a linear acceleration measured in g
+The LSM330 accelerometer output value is a linear acceleration measured in g when the raw data is properly scaled.

 LSM330 gyroscope code
 ---------------------

-The LSM330 gyro output value is an angular rate measured in degrees per second (dps)
+The LSM330 gyro output value is an angular rate measured in degrees per second (dps) when the raw data is properly scaled.

 L3G4200D gyroscope code
 -----------------------

-The L3G4200D output value is an angular rate measured in degrees per second (dps)
+The L3G4200D output value is an angular rate measured in degrees per second (dps) when the raw data is properly scaled.

 HMC5883L magnetometer code
 --------------------------

-The HMC5883L output value is in degrees.
-From 0 to 359.9
+The HMC5883L output value is scaled in degrees.
+From 0 to 359.9 degrees.

 * If it points to the North, the heading value should be 0.
 * If it points to the East, the heading value should be 90.